CPK Insurance

 • Workers' compensation insurance is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so a landlord may ask for evidence before move-in.
+• Most commercial leases in North Carolina require proof of general liability coverage, so a landlord may ask for evidence before move-in.

 • The North Carolina Department of Insurance regulates business insurance in the state, so quote comparisons should align with state-accepted policy forms and documentation.